 The Federal Motor Carrier Safety Administration (FMCSA) requires a Department of Transportation (DOT) number for trucks and other carrier vehicles that meet certain criteria.
-These typically pertain to weight, whether the vehicle carries paying customers, and whether the carrier vehicle routinely crosses state lines.
+These typically pertain to GVWR, whether you transport paying customers, and whether you operate across state lines.
 In addition to the federal regulations, 37 of the 50 states require a DOT number.
-(The FMCSA has a list of the states that require a DOT Number.)

-The FMCSA requires all carrier vehicles to apply for a DOT number if they regularly transport specific quantities and types of hazardous materials that would normally require an interstate commerce permit.
-If this statement does not apply in your situation, you will need to review the following and obtain a DOT number if one or more them is relevant to you:
+The FMCSA requires all commercial motor vehicles to apply for a DOT number if they regularly transport specific quantities and types of hazardous materials that would normally require an interstate commerce permit.
+If you don’t haul hazardous cargo then you’ll need to review the following and obtain a DOT number if one or more of the following statements applies to you:

-A DOT number, also known as DOT certification, represents that the driver has passed certain quality measures that prove him or her skillful and competent enough to maneuver a carrier vehicle on any road or highway in the United States.
-You will need to obtain DOT certification if you wish to obtain a commercial driver’s license.
-If you are applying for a driver position for the first time, you should know that most employers require applicants to already have a commercial driver’s license because it indicates that he or she has received certification from DOT.
+A DOT number, also known as a DOT certification, is proof that the driver meets certain requirements that prove them skillful and competent to maneuver a commercial motor vehicle throughout the US.
+You’ll also need to obtain a DOT certification if you wish to obtain a commercial driver’s license.
+If you’re a new driver hoping to land a job you should know that most employers require applicants to already have a commercial driver’s license because it indicates that they have the required skills and training.

 To obtain your DOT certification, you must pass several skills tests and a physical examination.
 You will receive your DOT number directly from the United States Department of Transportation.
 The DOT requires commercial drivers to take the qualifying tests and physical exam once every two years to remain certified.